nullt3r/jfscan/README.md

 ```

 1. The Masscan requires root permissions to run.
-Since running binaries under root is not good idea, we will set a CAP_NET_RAW permission to the binary:
+Since running binaries under root is not good idea, we will set a CAP_NET_RAW capability to the binary:

 ```
 sudo setcap CAP_NET_RAW+ep /usr/bin/masscan